spatie/myray.app/docs/php/laravel/methods.md

 ![screenshot](/screenshots/requests.png)

-To stop showing http client events, call `stopShowingHttpClientRequests`.
+To stop showing HTTP client events, call `stopShowingHttpClientRequests`.

 Alternatively, you can pass a callable to `showHttpClientRequests`.
-Only the http requests made inside that callable will be displayed in Ray.
+Only the HTTP requests made inside that callable will be displayed in Ray.

 ```php
 Http::get('https://example.com'); // this request won't be displayed.